git/git.github.io/rev_news/drafts/edition-24.md

     > Please don't

-  * Scaling Git at Microsoft
+  * "Scaling Git at Microsoft"
     Saeed Noursalehi, _Microsoft_

     Saeed talked about scaling Git at Microsoft with more that 30K